apache/echarts-handbook/contents/en/best-practices/security.md

     // May cause incorrect rendering if `name` or `value` contain functional
     // charactors like '<', '>', etc.
     // Additionally, it introduces XSS risks if `name` or `value` come from
-    // untrusted sources and may contain malicious code. return `${name}, <b>${value + ''}</b>`;
+    // untrusted sources, where malicious code may be injected into that strings. return `${name}, <b>${value + ''}</b>`;
 }
 // Correct and safe.